etienne-martin/CryptoJS.swift/README.md

 Allows you to share the same crypto between a native iOS/OSX application and a web application.

+##### Installation

+Drag and drop CryptoJS.swift and the .js files in your Xcode project.

 #### AES encryption

 ```swift